DLSU-CCAPDEV/2223T3-S12-G04/README.md

 8.)
 To install mongoose, type: "npm install mongoose"

 9.)
+To install express-validator, type: "npm install express-validator"

+10.)
+To install bcrypt for hashing, type: "npm install bcrypt"

+11.)
 Run the server by typing: "node index.js".
 The output should show "app listening at port 3000".

-10.)
+12.)
 Go to your website browser and type "localhost:3000" to run the code.